The Catherine Bettner House

 The house that became Heritage House

 Heritage House is from a bygone era and remains a special aspect of Riverside’s history.
 Originally build and owned by Catherine Bettner, orange grove owner, it is a Queen Anne style home where Mrs. Bettner resided until 1928.
 Owned now by the Riverside Metropolitan Museum, this 1891 Victorian house museum depicts life in turn-of-the century Riverside.
 An elegant reminder of the affluent homes which once graced Magnolia Avenue, Heritage House began as a project of the Riverside Museum Associates, a volunteer support group of the Riverside Metropolitan Museum.
 Heritage House, nominated to the National Register of Historic Places in 1973, serves as a fine example and reminder of Riverside’s prosperity as a citrus empire at the turn of the twentieth century.

 Volunteering at Heritage House

 Heritage House volunteers can be immersed in Everything Heritage House in various ways.
 They can train to be docents, leading tours of visitors through the house as they relate how the house reflects the 1890s mode of living in Riverside.
 Or, they can share their passion for this grand house by working in the popular gift shop, assisting at special events, assisting with 3rd grade school tours, participating in garden projects and participating in traditional Victorian tea events.
 This involvement encourages a strong pride in the property and respect for the history of the City.
 Volunteering at Heritage House bridges the gap between the 19th and 21st centuries.
-Volunteer at Heritage-House and come join the fun.
+Volunteer and come join the fun.